-The undervoltage lockout (UVLO) is adjusted using the external voltage divider network of $R{ENT}$ and $R{ENB}$ .
+The undervoltage lockout (UVLO) is adjusted using the external voltage divider network of R{ENT} and R{ENB} .
 The UVLO has two thresholds: one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
-For the example design, the supply is set to turn on and start switching once the input voltage increases above 4.5 V (UVLO start or enable).
-After the regulator starts switching, it continues to do so until the input voltage falls below 3.95 V (UVLO stop or disable).
+For the example design, the supply is set to turn on and start switching after the input voltage increases above 4.5 V (UVLO start or enable).
+After the device starts switching, it continues to do so until the input voltage falls below 3.95 V (UVLO stop or disable).
 In this example, these start and stop voltages set by the EN resistor divider were selected to have more hysteresis than the internally fixed VIN UVLO.